-Whether any overall loss can be taken into account in your calculation of taxable income for that future year will depend on the application of the non-commercial business loss deferral rules in that year.
+Whether any overall loss can be taken into account in your calculation of taxable income for that future year will depend on the application of the deferral rules for non-commercial business losses in that year.

 If you are unable to claim your loss against other income this year because of these rules, you must defer your loss by showing the amount at item 16 on your tax return (supplementary section).
-The amount shown at item 16 cannot be used to reduce your 2008-09 taxable income.
+The amount shown at item 16 cannot be used to reduce your 2009-10 taxable income.

-Make sure you complete Activity 1 below and Activity 2 and Activity 3 on page 49 before you complete item 16 on your tax return (supplementary section).
+Make sure you complete Activity 1, Activity 2 and Activity 3 on page 4 of your schedule before you complete item 16 on your tax return (supplementary section).